MattA41/CSCD_439-Game-1/README.md

 Pixel Defense is a Tower defense game where you are defending the lands of Pixlandia from the forces of Lord Glitch.
 How long can you hold out?

 ---
+## Know Bugs

+- Tower Overlapping:
+Players are currently able to place multiple towers on top of each other.
+This behavior is unintended — towers should not overlap.
+Unfortunately, due to project constraints, this issue could not be fixed in the current version.

+- Cons Save/ Load Issue:
+When players save their game during a session, the number of coins at that moment is saved correctly.
+However, loading that save while playing on a different map incorrectly carries over the coins from the previous save.
+This happens because the save system does not track the map when saving player stats.

+---

 # Install and Run